 We designed several desktop and mobile iterations of the platform, gradually evolving functionality to align with stakeholder insights, partner requirements, and technical constraints.
 Key improvements include:

-Flexible, scalable architecture: Redesigned the information architecture to handle more complex loan relationships and maintain visibility of key information throughout the experience.
+Flexible, scalable architecture: Redesigned the information architecture to handle more complex loan relationships.

 From early vision prototypes to an MVP aligned with internal infrastructure, each iteration became a tool for sparking debate and clarifying requirements—turning design into part of the requirements-gathering process.